pluginever/wc-category-showcase/readme.txt

 License:           GPLv2 or later
 License URI:       http://www.gnu.org/licenses/gpl-2.0.html

-WooCommerce extension to showcase categories in a nice slider block
+WooCommerce extension to showcase categories in a nice slider blocks

 == Description ==
 WooCommerce Category Showcase is designed for WooCommerce powered e-commerce store.
-WooCommerce Category Showcase shows the categories/subcategories of an e-commerce store in a nice slider and block, from there a visitor can easily navigate to their preferred product’s section without struggling to find those and increase the converting percentage of the visitors to customers.
+WooCommerce Category Showcase shows the categories/subcategories of an e-commerce store in a nice slider and blocks, from there a visitor can easily navigate to their preferred product’s section without struggling to find those and increase the converting percentage of the visitors to customers.

 >[DEMO](http://www.demo.pluginever.com/woocommerce-category-showcase-demo/)